Home » #Technology » Ransomware Attacks: How They Work, Tech Used, and How to Protect Yourself

 Ransomware Attacks: How They Work, Tech Used, and How to Protect Yourself

 In my 18+ years of tech experience, I’ve faced ransomware attacks twice, which pushed me to fortify my data, tech and make more informed decisions about cybersecurity.
 Ransomware attacks are one of the most dangerous and costly cybersecurity threats today.
 This type of malware encrypts your files, rendering them inaccessible until you pay a ransom to get them back.
 Whether you’re an individual or part of an organization, ransomware can cause significant disruptions and financial loss.
-In this guide, we’ll explain how ransomware works, the technology behind it, and, most importantly, how to safeguard yourself against these attacks.
+In this tech concept, we’ll explain how ransomware works, the technology behind it, and, most importantly, how to safeguard yourself against these attacks.

 How Ransomware Attacks Work